Superintendent’s Compendium

 (c) The use of snowmobiles is prohibited, except on routes designated in 36 C.F.R Part 7.2(c)

 • On the North Entrance Road from its intersection with the Rim Drive to the park boundary, and on intermittent routes detouring from the North Entrance Road as designated by the Superintendent and marked with snow poles and signs.
 Except for such designated detours marked with snow poles and signs, only that portion of the North Entrance Road intended for wheeled vehicle use may be used by snowmobiles.
-Such roadway is available for snowmobile use only when the designated roadway is closed to motor vehicles used by the public.
+Snowmobiles may only be used when the designated roadway is closed to motor vehicle use.

 36 CFR §2.19 – Winter Activities